 - Traveling outside of Massachusetts without seeking permission from your probation officer

-- Failure to pay any court-ordered restitution (compensation) to victims
+- Failing to pay any court-ordered restitution (compensation) to victims

 - Going anywhere near the places or individuals from which you are restricted

-- Failure to report any changes in home address or employment
+- Failing to report any changes in home address or employment

-- Failure to attend or complete a program ordered by court (anger management counseling, mental health treatment, domestic violence program, alcohol safe driving enhanced supervision program, AA meetings, etc)
+- Failing to attend or complete a program ordered by court (anger management counseling, mental health treatment, domestic violence program, alcohol safe driving enhanced supervision program, AA meetings, etc)

 If you violate any of the rules above, or others, your probation officer will file an affidavit with the court.
-Then, you will be scheduled to attend a hearing, in the course of which your probation could be revoked.
+Then, you will be scheduled to attend a hearing during which your probation could be revoked.
 If the court finds you guilty of violation probation, you will most likely be re-sentenced.
 That is why it is so important to be represented by a skilled probation violation defense lawyer.
 You do not want your existing probation period to be extended, have more jail time added to your probation, or worse, have your probation revoked and spend months or years in prison.

 Why You Need A Defense Attorney Experienced With Probation Violations